jessielw/AutomaticDemuxer/README.md

 Package to demux media-files into single file formats to be used elsewhere.

-*Video tracks are only supported as of v1.2*
+*Video tracks are only supported currently*

 Developed by Jessie Wilson (2022)